Julian-O/PySLOBS/README.md

 ## About the API

-[Streamlabs Desktop](https://www.streamlabs.com) (formerly StreamLabs OBS) is a live streaming application based on a fork of [Open Broadcaster Software](https://obsproject.com) with additional features.
+[Streamlabs Desktop](https://www.streamlabs.com) (formerly StreamLabs OBS) is a live-streaming application based on a fork of [Open Broadcaster Software](https://obsproject.com) with additional features.